mnb3000/a1111-forge-svd-docker/README.md

 # Docker image for A1111 Forge with Deforum, Stable Video Diffusion XT 1.1, Stable Diffusion XL Base/Turbo

+> [!NOTE]
+> This image is heavily based off of [ashleykleynhans/stable-diffusion-docker](https://github.com/ashleykleynhans/stable-diffusion-docker),
+> but standard a1111 webui was replaced with [stable-diffusion-webui-forge](https://github.com/lllyasviel/stable-diffusion-webui-forge)
+> and deforum extension was replaced with it's forge fork.
+Model weights were
+> removed from the image, and now are being downloaded at the first run (with
+> sha256 checksum validation after download)

 > [!IMPORTANT]
-> You need to set `$CIVITAI_TOKEN` environment variable in order for Stable Video Diffusion XT 1.1 to download,
+> You need to set `$CIVITAI_TOKEN` environment variable in order for Stable
-> otherwise it will not be downloaded
+> Video Diffusion XT 1.1 to download, otherwise it will not be downloaded

 ## Installs